depressed-pho/quick-mining/README.md

 # Known issues

+* This addon shows a welcome message when you join a world where the addon is installed.
+But the message is sometimes not shown as of Minecraft Bedrock 1.21.60.
+This is because the game spawns players long before it starts rendering the world for them, and addons can't know the real readiness.
+If this happens to you, you can still see the message by opening the chat screen.
 * Tall variants of [Grass and Fern](https://minecraft.wiki/w/Grass) cannot be quick-mined due to the way how they are implemented in the game.
 That is, replacing their